Article by John Tribbia

 Think about it.
 A software engineer mostly asks the AI to write code.
 A novelist uses it for creative writing.
 A student uses it for math homework.
 And AI models aren’t equally good at everything.
 They might be excellent at coding but mediocre at creative writing.

-That means the engineer is getting a better product than the novelist, even though they’re using the exact same model.
+That means the engineer is getting a better product experience than the novelist, even though they’re using the exact same model.
 And that difference has nothing to do with when the model was released.
 It’s baked into how each person uses the tool.

-The Experiment
+The Set-up

 I built a synthetic dataset that simulates a Gemini-style AI assistant: 100,000 users, three model versions rolled out over six months, about 1.65 million weekly records total.